haonen/CAPP30254/HW3/explanation about pipeline.md

 # HW3
+According to the feedback of Assignment 2, I lack of a readme explaining my pipeline.
+So I include this file.
 * ```preprocess.py```: module about data imputation, discretization and hot encoding.
 * ```exploration.py```: module about data exploration.
 Including functions about plotting count plots and heatmap.
 * ```modeling.py```: module about building different models and predicting with test sets.